 Similarly scp, sftp or rsync should also be accepted, incoming to the HPCS.
 Of course doing the same in an outward direction should also work, provided the other system does not block SSH.

 It is possible to change your initial password using the usual unix command passwd on a login node.
 However, the security of both users' data and the service itself depends strongly on choosing a password sensibly, which in the age of automated cracking programs unfortunately means the following:

-- Use at least 8 characters (preferably 10)
+- Use at least 10 characters

 - Do not use dictionary words, common proper nouns or simple rearrangements of these

 - Do not use family names, user identifiers, car registrations, media references,...

 - Do not re-use a password in use on another system (this is for damage limitation in case of a compromise somewhere).

 Passwords should be treated like credit card numbers (and not left around, or shared etc).
 The above rules are similar to those which apply to multiuser systems elsewhere.

 It is also possible to connect to a remote VNC desktop session on a darwin login node.
 Please see the page on Remote desktops & 3D visualization for details.

 Any method of file transfer that operates over SSH (e.g. scp, sftp, rsync) should work to or from darwin, provided SSH access works in the same direction.
 Thus systems from which it is possible to login should likewise have no difficulty using scp/sftp/rsync, and from darwin out to remote machines such connections should also work provided the other system does not block SSH (unfortunately, some sites do, and even more unfortunately, some even block SSH coming out).
 In whichever direction the initial connection is made, files can then be transferred in either direction.
 Note that obsolete and insecure methods such as ftp and rcp will not work (nor should you wish to use such things).